 A Heartbreaking but Beautiful Story: The Ministry of Utmost Happiness by Arundhati Roy

-I read The Ministry of Utmost Happiness late last year.
-It’s a bit late to be putting down a review on it.
+I read The Ministry of Utmost Happiness late last year, so it’s a bit late to write a review.
 For all you know, I might have forgotten all the most important, pertinent details in this review.
-That’s what I thought too.
-Who’d want to review a rambling review about a book read months ago?
+That’s what I thought, too.
+Who’d want to read a rambling review about a book read months ago?
 How would you even trust it?

 But this book has remained in my consciousness throughout.
 It’s not like it was the most perfect book I read.
-I guess The God of Small Things (Ms. Roy’s first book) would come closer to that idyll.
-But in spite of all its flaws, I loved The Ministry of Utmost Happiness.
-Absolutely loved it.
+The God of Small Things (Ms. Roy’s first book) would come closer to that idyll.
+But despite all its flaws, I loved The Ministry of Utmost Happiness.
+Loved it.

 About The Ministry of Utmost Happiness